ChiliEater/gloom-rs/report/report-3.md

 ![Smooth shading on the moon.](img/moon_shading.png)

-# Task 2
+# Task 2c
-We constructed a scene graph that contains all the elements of the scene.The structure is shown in the figure below:
+We constructed a scene graph that contains all the elements of the scene.
+The structure is shown in the figure below:

 ![](img/scene_graph.png)